Ting-WeiTimHsu/This-is-Tim-s-Tab-website/README.md

 # Hi, this is Tim's Tab

-Welcome to **Tim's Tab Personal Website** 🎉
+Welcome to **this is Tim's Tab Personal Website** 🎉
-This project is a personal portfolio built with **HTML, CSS, and JavaScript** to showcase projects, travel gallery, and interactive features.
+This project is a personal portfolio built with **HTML, CSS, and JavaScript** to showcase projects & research, travel gallery, and interactive features.

 ---